 My last hatch rate was 66%.
 I put in 18 duck eggs.
-12 hatched, one died for unknown reason within the last week before hatching and 5 were clear, infertile eggs.
+12 hatched, one died for an unknown reason within the last week before hatching, and 5 were clear, infertile eggs.

 Although I’ve never purchased a new candler to take its place, it’s fascinating to see the development of the chick as the days go by so quickly.